Support FAQs

 What type of reporting can I get as a teacher?

-Finally, our Exit Assessments are designed to show growth and indicate language areas that still require strengthening.
+- Exit Assessment: See growth and know which language areas still require strengthening.

 Is this course available with subtitles in different languages?

-The videos in the American School Culture are available in Spanish voiceover and subtitles in six other common languages.
+The videos in the American School Culture are available in Spanish voiceover and subtitles in 12 other languages.

 However, the standards-based assessments and lessons are in English only, which follows best practices in ELD pedagogy.
 As scaffolding, we provide visual and audio support in our lessons and exercises.
 Note that it is perfectly fine for students to use translation tools on the Internet to help them better comprehend lessons and tasks.